Frequently Asked Questions About Body Donation

 Learn more about how body donation works to benefit donor families and the medical community.

-You can download consent forms from our website, or you can contact us for copies.
+You can download consent form from our website, or you can contact us for copies.
 We can send them to you by fax, email, or mail.
-If you need help filling out the forms, we have short video tutorials that show you how.
+If you need help filling out the form, please give us a call and we can walk you through it.

 Most people who want to donate are eligible.
 MedCure has no upper age limits and accepts donors with many different medical conditions.
 The most common reasons for a declined donation include: